Enterprise-Computing-Project/ec-assignment-g5/worklog.html.md

 <td>Rohullah Ayobi</td>
 <td>4 January 2017</td>
 <td>
---Read about Serverless Multi-Tier Architectures from AWS and other given sources.
---Discussed about mentioned architectures with group members.
+--Read about Serverless Multi-Tier Architectures from AWS and other given sources.</b> --Discussed about mentioned architectures with group members.</b>
---Implemented the Amazon Real-time stream processing reference architecture in AWS consol.
---Created a Teamwork environment for communication in Slack.</td>
+--Implemented the Amazon Real-time stream processing reference architecture in AWS consol.</b> --Created a Teamwork environment for communication in Slack.</b> </td>